Formica archboldi

-Formica archboldi is a species of ant in the family Formicidae.
-They are known for their abnormal behavior, which includes the collection and storage of Odontomachus (trap-jaw) ant skulls.
+Formica archboldi is a species of ant in the family Formicidae, hence its common name, Skull-collecting Ant.
+They are known for their unusual behavior, which includes the collection and storage of Odontomachus (trap-jaw) ant skulls.

 Formica archboldi ants store these severed ant heads in their nests.
-The Formica archboldi have odors that are chemically similar to the odors of the trap-jaw ants, which might allow the Formica ants to disguise themselves among the trap-jaw ants.
-The Formica ants immobilize the trap-jaw ants by spraying formic acid, dragging them into the nest, and dismembering them.
+Formica archboldi have odors that are chemically similar to the odors of the trap-jaw ants, which might allow Formica ants to disguise themselves among trap-jaw ants.
+Formica ants immobilize trap-jaw ants by spraying formic acid, then drag them into their nest, and dismember them.